Maximizing Your Layover in Frankfurt: A Guide to the Best Things to See and Do

 View from the Römerberg.

-While there is plenty to see and do in Kigali, here are our recommended top 5!
+While there is plenty to see and do during a layover in Frankfurt, here are our recommended top 5!

 Römerberg